If the University believes you’ve not followed good academic practice, you will be invited for a meeting with an

 - The academic misconduct does not justify the severity of the offence.

-- You have severe extenuating circumstances which prevented you from making an informed decision on whether to
+- You have severe extenuating circumstances that prevented you from making an informed decision on whether to